Biorthogonal resource theory of genuine quantum superposition: Definition and Motivation

-\textit{Corollary 1}. --- Consider a density operator written in a nonorthonormal basis \(\{|c_i\rangle\}\) as in Eq.~(\ref{Eq::State::RTS}).
-The total nonclassicality of this state can be quantified by the \(l_1\) norm of the operator defined by
+\textbf{Corollary 2}.
+Consider a density operator written in a nonorthonormal basis \(\{|c_i\rangle\}\) as in Eq.~(\ref{Eq::State::RTS}).
+The overall nonclassicality of this state can be quantified by the \(l_1\) norm of the operator, defined by